tempesta-tech/blog/http_benchmark/README.md

 significant number of branches.
 Modern compilers optimize large switch statements to lookup tables that minimizes number of conditional jumps, but branch misprediction and instruction cache misses still hurt performance of the state machine.
+So the method probably has poor performance.

+The other well-known approach is table-driven automaton.
+However, simple HTTP parser can have more than 200 states and 72 alphabet cardinality.
-So the approach is also could be considered as inefficient.
+That gives 200 x 72 = 14400 bytes for the table, which is about half of L1d of modern microprocessors.
+So the approach is also could be considered as inefficient due to high memory consumption.

-The first obvious alternative for the state machine is to use Hybrid State Machine (HSM), which combines very small table with also small switch statement.
+The first obvious alternative for the state machine is to use Hybrid State Machine (HSM) described in our [paper](http://natsys-lab.com/tpl/tempesta_fw.pdf), which combines very small table with also small switch statement.
 In our case we tried to encode outgoing transitions from a state with at most 4 ranges.
 If the state has more outgoing transitions, then all transitions over that 4 must be encoded in switch.
 All actions (like storing HTTP header